-RPM & Telehealth Benefits
+RPM & Telehealth Benefits for Oncology Patients

 At its core, home health care aims to provide patients with high quality care within their own home.
 Many patients transitioning to home health have likely been in the hospital for an extended period of time and are often excited when they are able to go home.

 Oncology Care at Home

-Reducing Readmissions with RPM
+Reducing Readmissions with Remote Patient Monitoring

 By providing cancer patients with RPM services, the patient can share the symptoms they're experiencing through symptom surveys, allowing the clinician to see if there's been any changes and to evaluate whether intervention is needed.

 Often, the only chance a patient has to share symptoms with their physician or specialist are during in person visits.
 Depending on the frequency of these visits, critical symptoms can go undetected for extended periods of time, putting the patient at risk.
 Patients may forget important symptoms that they experienced or feel like a burden sharing these with their provider.

 Frequent communication with the patient allows the clinician to recognize any concerning symptoms and determine the best intervention.
 When a member of the clinical team is only observing the patient during in-person visits, they are less likely to observe smaller, but still crucial changes that the patient may be experiencing.

 Incorporating Patient Education

 Studies have found that there are many benefits associated with patient education for patients receiving cancer treatment.
 These include improved satisfaction with their treatment, decreased feelings of anxiety, increased participation in decision making in regards to their treatment, and an overall increase in one’s ability to positively cope with their cancer episode (Habimana et al., 2019).

 Typically, a patient or caregiver will receive education on their treatment or management of the condition during clinical visits.
 This information is often difficult for the patient to retain as they may be experiencing stress or uncertainty during that visit or distracted by pain.

-How to Establish an Oncology RPM Program
+How to Establish an Oncology Telehealth & RPM Program

 - Establishing eligibility criteria – Creating a set of guidelines to determine which patients will be a good fit for the program is crucial.
 Not all patients with a cancer diagnoses will be the right fit for this type of care, and it is important to understand the level of care required for the patient.
 Working with your vendor, an oncology clinical team, as well as home health staff can be a great place to start when understanding what eligibility criteria will look like for the program.